-(born 1964, US citizen) most recently served as an Executive in Residence for Covidien, as well as President of Covidien's Vascular Therapies division.
+(born 1964, US citizen) has been a non-executive member of the Board since 2014 and serves on the Nomination and Compensation Committee.
+She previously served as an Executive in Residence for Covidien, as well as President of Covidien's Vascular Therapies division.
 Stacy Enxing Seng joined Covidien in July 2010 through its acquisition of ev3 where she was a founding member and executive officer responsible for leading ev3's Peripheral Vascular Division from inception.
-She has also held various positions at Boston Scientific, SCIMED Life Systems Inc., Baxter Healthcare and American Hospital Supply.
+She has also held various positions at Boston Scientific, SCIMED Life ${\bf Systems\ Inc.,\ Baxter\ Healthcare,\ and\ American\ Hospital\ Supply.}$